Code-Institute-Submissions/pbaker321-Binge-Flix/README.md

 * A problem when registering or logging in, there seemed to be connection problems with the database.
 I realised I used incorrect code for the submit button.
 * Building the like button.
 I was incorrectly using the $inc operator, I had forgotten the qoutation marks.
+* On Mobile the trending page did not look good with all the information.
+I decided to create a new page with for show details.
+The trending page will just have the title, Image and posted information

 ## **Credits**